 Axel Poignant (1906-1986), Portrait of an Aboriginal mother and child, Canning Stock Route, Western Australia, 1942.
 Image courtesy of the National Library of Australia: vn4463084.

-Canning and Carnegie have both been criticised for their treatment of many of the Aboriginal people they each encountered during their respective trips.
+Both Canning and Carnegie were criticised for their treatment of many of the Aboriginal people they each encountered during their respective trips.
 Indeed, a 1908 Royal Commission was conducted to 'Enquire into the Treatment of Natives by the Canning Exploration Party'.

 The only reason he was able to survive, let alone survey a stock route, was because he had help from the local people, whose country they were moving through.